HEMIFACIAL SPASM

 The symptoms of hemifacial spasm typically begin as mild twitches or contractions and may gradually worsen over time.
 Common symptoms include:

-• Involuntary twitching or spasms on one side of the face, often around the eye or mouth.
+• Involuntary twitching on one side of the face.

-• Uncontrollable facial movements that may spread to other areas of the face.
+• Repetitive facial movements that spread to other areas.

-• Social embarrassment or self-consciousness due to visible facial movements.
+• Social embarrassment due to visible facial movements.

 Causes of Hemifacial Spasm